Vencord/venmic/README.md

   > List all available applications to share

 * (POST) `/link`
-  > Expects a JSON-Body containing the target application, i.e. `{"name": "Firefox", "mode": "include"}`
+  > Expects a JSON-Body containing the target application, i.e. `{"key": "node.name", "value": "Firefox", "mode": "include"}`
   > Valid values for `mode` are:
   > * `include`
   >    The specified application will be shared